mt-support/tec-labs-extension-template/README.md

 * Register any other classes you will need inside of `src/Tribe/Plugin.php` on the method `register` after the line `// Start binds.` and before `// End binds.`.
 * Sanitize all input and escape all output, as appropriate.
 * Double-check your plugin's slug, name, and descriptions still apply to the end result of what your code actually accomplishes.
-* Generate your *.pot* file by running this WP-CLI command: `wp i18n make-pot . languages/tribe-ext-extension-template.pot --headers='{"Report-Msgid-Bugs-To":"Modern Tribe, Inc. <https://support.theeventscalendar.com/>"}'`
+* Generate your *.pot* file by running this WP-CLI command: `wp i18n make-pot . languages/tribe-ext-extension-template.pot --headers='{"Report-Msgid-Bugs-To":"The Events Calendar <https://support.theeventscalendar.com/>"}'`

 #### Extension Template Variables